 Dementia causes many changes in people's lives.
-One area in which there are often changes, but which is seldom discussed, is that of sex and intimate relationships.
+This includes changes to sex and intimate relationships (relationships that involve romantic and physical involvement).
+Often these changes can be difficult to discuss.
 This factsheet explains how dementia can affect the sexual feelings, desires and needs of people with dementia and their partners.
-It outlines some of the ways in which sexual behaviour can change and suggests some ways for those with partners to deal with these changes.
+It outlines some of the ways in which sexual behaviour can change and suggests some ways for partners to deal with these changes.
 It highlights some practical issues, and discusses forming new relationships and issues around consent.

 Intimate relationships can take many different forms and sex is not important for everyone.
-Over time, some partners develop forms of physical intimacy, such as touching, that do not correspond with what they had previously thought of as 'sex'.
-By keeping an open mind about what 'sex' and 'intimacy' mean for you and your partner, you will be well placed to focus on the pleasurable aspects of your relationship and less worried by the rest.
+Over time, some partners develop forms of physical intimacy, such as touching, that might not be what they had previously thought of as 'sex'.
+Keep an open mind about what 'sex' and 'intimacy' mean for you and your partner and focus on all the pleasurable aspects of your relationship.

-The onset of dementia certainly doesn't have to mean the end of a happy sex life.
-It can lead to some big changes, but then all relationships change over time.
-Many couples find that they can still be close through their sexual relationship even when other means of expression have diminished, while others find that they come to discover different ways of sharing closeness, comfort and intimacy.
+The onset of dementia does not have to signal the end of a healthy sex life.
+All relationships experience change over time.
+Many couples find that they can still be close through their sexual relationship even when other means of expression have diminished.
+Some couples even come to discover new and different ways of sharing closeness, comfort and intimacy.

-Some people find that when they, or their partner, are diagnosed with dementia, this answers some questions about puzzling changes in their sex lives.
-Once dementia has been diagnosed, you can at least feel assured that these changes are not a reflection on either of you, and you may find it easier to understand what is happening.
+Some people find that when they - or their partner - are diagnosed with dementia, this raises some questions about puzzling changes in their sex lives.
+Once dementia has been diagnosed, you can at least feel assured that these changes are not a reflection on either of you.
+You may also find it easier to understand what is happening.

 For many couples coping with dementia, physical intimacy continues to be a rich source of mutual comfort, support and pleasure for many years.
 Where sexual difficulties do arise, it's important to remember that there is no single 'normal' way of dealing with this very personal issue.
-While it may be a difficult issue to raise, you might find it helpful to talk to someone you trust.
-If you feel comfortable doing so, you may wish to talk to a good friend or raise the issue in a carer's support group to see how others in a similar situation have dealt with these issues.
+While it may be a difficult subject to discuss, you might find it helpful to talk to someone you trust.
+If you feel comfortable doing so, you may wish to talk to a good friend or family member.
+Alternatively, you could raise the issue in a carers' support group to see how others in a similar situation have dealt with their experiences.

 Adapting to changes in the person with dementia

 As the 'control centre' for behaviour and emotion, the brain is in charge of sexual feelings and inhibitions.
-This means that in a person with dementia, sexual feelings can change unpredictably.
-Depending on which parts of the person's brain have been damaged, and what medication they are taking, a person with dementia may (but may not) experience any of the following:
+Because dementia affects the brain, sexual feelings can change unpredictably for someone who has been diagnosed with dementia.
+Depending on which parts of the person's brain have been damaged and what medication they are taking, a person with dementia may experience any of the following:

 - more interest in sex